 Have you or a family member recently given birth in the state of Nebraska?
 Was the procedure handled with relative ease?
 Or were their unforeseen complications that ultimately led to an injury?
 Depending on how these complications occurred and your overseeing doctor's response, you may have grounds to take legal action.
-To discover what rights and options you may have, contact the Omaha personal injury attorneys at Cullan & Cullan LLC.
+To discover what rights and options you may have, contact the Omaha forceps injury attorneys at Cullan & Cullan LLC.
 For years, the physician and trial lawyer team of Joseph and Patrick Cullan have helped families just like yours recover the kind of compensation they deserve following a complicated and potentially damaging birth.

 For more information or to schedule a free consultation, call (402) 882-7080 today.